-Hor Choeje Rabjampa Ngawang Phuntsok Jampel also known as First Za Choeje Rinpoche, was born in the Earth Monkey year 1668 .
+Hor Choeje Rabjampa Ngawang Phuntsok Jampel, also known as First Za Choeje Rinpoche, was born in the Earth Monkey year 1668 .
 His family is from Mongol King Genghis Khan's lineage Hor Ser Chen Gyalpo.
 His father Wangpo was a grandson of Hor Namkha Gyaltsen and the chief of Dre-ho region and his mother Getsa Za was the local chieftain's daughter.

 He founded Thirteen Gelug monasteries in Tehor area of Kham Region in Tibet: 1-Karze Shedrup Norbu Ling, 2-Trashi Dhargye Gon, 3- Drango Ganden Rabten Namgyal Ling, 4-Thawu Nyatso Thoesam Dhargye Ling, 5-Beri Palden Dro phel Ling, 6- Trashi Ganden Samdup Ling, 7- Chogri Ganden Shedrup Phelgey Ling, 8- Khangmar Geden Samdup Ling, 9- Dragchog Ganden Jampa Ling, 10- Za Lingri Trashi Lhatse Gon, 11- Khar-nya Trashi Dechen Ling, 12- Tsitsang Ganden Choejor Ling, 13- Za Gonsar Trashi Ganden Choephel Ling.

-At the age 48, he went to seek blessings from the 7th Dalai Lama and made grand offerings to His Holiness.
-At the invitation of patrons from the region of Lithang, Serthar, Golog, he visited places as far as Mongolia to help the people in their spiritual and religious practice.
+At the age 48, he went to seek blessings from the Seventh Dalai Lama and made grand offerings to His Holiness.
+At the invitation of patrons from the region of Lithang, Serthar, Golog, he visited places as far away as Mongolia to help the people in their spiritual and religious practice.

-At the age of 79, his body began to become weak and his attendant Yeshe Kelsang and many of his disciples made long-life request ceremony, but he did not accept.
+At the age of 79, his body began to become weak and his attendant Yeshe Kelsang and many of his disciples made a long-life request ceremony, but he did not accept.
 Finally, Hor Choeje passed away in the fifth lunar month of Fire Tiger year 1746 and his sacred body was mummified in the monastery